Make a new start

 The repeated activation of the movement promotes new neuronal connections in healthy areas of the brain, which ultimately control the muscle movements correctly.

-During recoveriX therapy, the healthy limb is constrained to stimulate the impaired limb.
-Patients must repeatedly imagine the movements of both the healthy and the impaired sides.
+During recoveriX training, the healthy limb is constrained to stimulate the impaired limb.
+Clients must repeatedly imagine the movements of both the healthy and the impaired sides.

 The positive impacts